Poland: Science and technology

 Over the course of history, the Polish people have made considerable contributions in the fields of science, technology and mathematics.
-Perhaps the most renowned Pole to support this theory was Nicolaus Copernicus (Mikołaj Kopernik), who triggered the Copernican Revolution by placing the Sun rather than the Earth at the center of the universe.
+Perhaps the most renowned Pole to support this theory was Nicolaus Copernicus, who triggered the Copernican Revolution by placing the Sun rather than the Earth at the centre of the universe.
 He also derived a quantity theory of money, which made him a pioneer of economics.
 Copernicus' achievements and discoveries are considered the basis of Polish culture and cultural identity.
-Poland was ranked 40th in the Global Innovation Index in 2021, down from 39th in 2019.
+Poland was ranked 39th in the Global Innovation Index in 2025.

 Poland's tertiary education institutions; traditional universities, as well as technical, medical, and economic institutions, employ around tens of thousands of researchers and staff members.
 There are hundreds of research and development institutes.
 However, in the 19th and 20th centuries many Polish scientists worked abroad; one of the most important of these exiles was Maria Skłodowska-Curie, a physicist and chemist who lived much of her life in France.
-In 1925 she established Poland's Radium Institute.
+In 1925, she established Poland's Radium Institute.

 In the first half of the 20th century, Poland was a flourishing centre of mathematics.
 Outstanding Polish mathematicians formed the Lwów School of Mathematics (with Stefan Banach, Stanisław Mazur, Hugo Steinhaus, Stanisław Ulam) and Warsaw School of Mathematics (with Alfred Tarski, Kazimierz Kuratowski, Wacław Sierpiński and Antoni Zygmund).
 Numerous mathematicians, scientists, chemists or economists emigrated due to historic vicissitudes, among them Benoit Mandelbrot, Leonid Hurwicz, Alfred Tarski, Joseph Rotblat and Nobel Prize laureates Roald Hoffmann, Georges Charpak and Tadeusz Reichstein.
-In the 1930s, mathematician and cryptologist Marian Rejewski invented the Cryptographic Bomb which formed the basis of the effort that allowed the Allies to crack the Enigma code.